jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-01.md

 Nor did the great Artificer permit these mighty winds to blow unbounded in the pathless skies, but each discordant brother fixed in space, although His power can scarce restrain their rage to rend the universe.

-At His command to far Aurora, Eurus took his way, to Nabath, Persia, and that mountain range first gilded by the dawn; and Zephyr's flight was towards the evening star and peaceful shores, warm with the setting sun.
+At His command to far Aurora, Eurus took his way, to Nabath, Persia, and that mountain range first gilded by the dawn.

+Zephyr's flight was towards the evening star and peaceful shores, warm with the setting sun.

 Boreas invaded Scythia and the northern snows;